 The Angels With A Face Only A Mother Could Love

-Promoter Paul Bowser made Tillet the first AWA champion in 1940 and was crucial in keeping the promotion afloat during the dark time of World War II.
+Promoter Paul Bowser out of Boston made Tillet the first AWA champion in 1940 (different than Verne Gagne’s AWA that came later) and was crucial in keeping the promotion afloat during the dark time of World War II.

-Jack Pfefer, always the opportunist had close to ten other "Angels" from different so-called nationalities appearing nationwide.
-The most successful was "The Swedish Angel" Phil Olaffson.
+Jack Pfefer, always the opportunist, had close to ten other "Angels" from different so-called nationalities appearing nationwide.
+The most successful was "The Swedish Angel" Phil Olafsson.